 When is the best time in recovery to start looking for a relationship?

 This is often a difficult question and sometimes one of the most common questions people ask who are looking to embark on intimate relationships while in recovery.
-There are no hard and fast rules to answering this question, other than one must understand that the better one feels comfortable with themselves in recovery, the better they will be prepared to introduce others into their lives.
+There are no hard and fast rules to answering this question, other than one must understand that the more comfortable one feels with themselves in recovery, the better they will be prepared to introduce others into their lives.
 Understanding oneself first helps build a better foundation from which other relationships can hopefully prosper.

 Are there any benefits or concerns with seeking out other individuals in recovery?

-One would think that it would be a benefit or easier to seek someone else out in recovery.
+One would think that it would be beneficial or easier to seek someone else out in recovery.
 The pros and cons have to be weighed here.
-Not everyone who has abstained from drugs or alcohol are in a good spot in recovery.
+Not everyone who has abstained from drugs or alcohol is in a good spot in recovery.
 Some people may not be working a good program, or may have other agendas or issues related to codependency and not being able to successfully manage loneliness.
 If you are considering a relationship with someone else in recovery, make sure you are first in a good place, and make sure that the other person does not have other “hidden” agendas.
 If you end up dating or being with someone in recovery, make sure you each prioritize your recovery and do not “blend into” each other, but make sure each of you can commit to your daily commitments and stay sober.

 What are the most important things they should take into consideration when looking for a potential partner?